InnSiders Guide: Our Recommendations & Tips to Help You Maximize Your Time in Salem

 Afternoon/Evening Walking Tours

-* Salem Food Tours.
-Combining the creative food scene in Salem with historical significance & charm of the city.
+* Salem Food Tours: Combining the creative food scene in Salem with historical significance & charm of the city.
 Taste and sample locally sourced foods with Karen Scalia.
-Make reservations with 2 date choices ahead of your visit to ensure you get a spot in her coveted tours. $50 per person if booked thru Northey House.
+Make reservations with 2 date choices ahead of your visit to ensure you get a spot in her coveted tours.
+Book your Foodies Food Tour Package thru us and save.

 * Evening Walking Tours: Do at least one (Hocus Pocus, Black Cat – more historical or The Salem Witch Walk-more Wiccan/modern witch oriented) & bring your camera for capturing orbs-opaque roundish dots with faces seen only thru camera lens. (weather permitting)